Hopelab-Chatbot/hopelab_ayachatbot/README.md

 `conversation` -> `collection` -> `series` -> `block` -> `message`

 Each of these types can be a list of the given type.
-Each entity can have a parent with an `id` that points so it's parent.
-So, a collection will have a parent with an `id` that points to a `conversation`.
+Each entity can have a parent with an `id` that points to it's parent.
+So, a `collectio`n will have a parent with an `id` that points to a `conversation`.

-The main pieces ultimately are the `message` which are what have the content which is displayed to the user when interacting with the Bot.
-The messages can have a `messageType` because there are different types of messages that can be sent to the user.
+The main pieces ultimately are the `message` which have the content that is displayed to the user when interacting with the Bot.
+The messages have a `messageType` because there are different types of messages that can be sent to the user.

 Message Types: